diskin-lab-chop/pbta-germline-somatic/README.md

 ## Contact

-For questions, please submit an issue or send an email to Jo Lynne Rokita: rokita@chop.edu
+For questions, please submit an issue.